Skip to content

 Image Matrix

 We provide several different images that all get the same additions and fixes through updates at the same time unless specified otherwise.
 Many images are hardware specific for compatibility reasons, yet all of the images will usually receive the same features and fixes at the same time.
+There can be a hypothetical scenario where everyone involved with Bazzite could stop maintaining the project at once and it will still continue to receive updates directly from upstream until the scheduled builds are busted.

 What are some of the utilities that Bazzite ships?